tilt-dev/tilt-extensions/restart_process/README.md

 E.g. if your app is a static binary, you'll probably need to re-execute the binary for any changes you made to take effect.

-(If your app has hot reloading capabilities---i.e. it can detect and incorporate changes to its source code without needing to restart---you probably don't need this extension.)
+(If your app has hot reloading capabilities--i.e. it can detect and incorporate changes to its source code without needing to restart--you probably don't need this extension.)

 ## How to Use